slipstream8125/repo/README.md

 - Meant for use in [StratOS](https://github.com/StratOS-Linux/gnome-iso) (An Arch-based meta-distro developed by the StratOS Team)

+## NOTE
+We've started building packages on a dedicated server.
+This repo may become out-of-date, but your packages **will not**.
+StratOS packages continue to receive updates, but this repo may be archived.
+Once again, **packages will continue to receive updates**.

 ## Installation

 - To add this repo to your Arch distribution, open `/etc/pacman.conf` and add this at the end :